allisonhmoore/GettingAndCleaningData/CodeBook.md

 *For further information, please visit the links above and download the original files*

-### 4. Explicit detailed information about variables appearing in the tiny data (long)
+### 4. Explicit information about variables appearing in the tiny data (long)
 ------------
 #### Subject.Label
-Labels (1 - 30) describing which subject conducting the experiement.
+Labels (1 - 30) describing which subject conducted the experiement.
 #### Activity
 The activity undertaken by the subject during measurement.
 Either walking, walking upstairs, walking downstairs, sitting, standing, or laying.
 #### tBodyAcc-mean()-X